 Guidelines for Keeping Children Home From School

-Your child should stay home if he/she has a fever.
-The American Academy of Pediatrics definition of fever is 100.4 degrees or greater.
-Your child can return to school after he/she has been fever free for 24 hours without the use of fever-reducing medications.
+The American Academy of Pediatrics' definition of fever is 100.4 degrees or greater.
+Your child can return to school after being fever-free for at least 24 hours without the use of fever-reducing medication.

 Pink Eye (Conjunctivitis)

-If your child's eyes are swollen, red or they are draining, he/she should stay home.
-If your child was diagnosed with Conjunctivitis, he/she may return to school 24 hours after the first dose of prescribed medication.
+If your child's eyes are swollen, red or are draining, your child should stay home.
+If your child is diagnosed with Conjunctivitis, your child may return to school 24 hours after the first dose of the prescribed medication.

-Your child should stay home if he/she has a rash you cannot identify.
-A child with a rash should not return to school until a health care provider has made a diagnosis and determined that the rash is not contagious.
+If your child has a rash you cannot identify, they should not return to school until a health care provider has made a diagnosis and determined that the rash is not contagious.

-If your child has vomited more than once or has had persistent diarrhea during the previous evening or the current morning, he/she should stay home from school.
-He/she may return to school only after being symptom free for 24 hours.
+If your child has vomited more than once in 24 hours or has had persistent diarrhea, they should stay home from school and remain home until symptom-free for 24 hours.